open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/otlp.md

 * `cumulative`: Choose cumulative aggregation temporality for all instrument kinds.
 * `delta`: Choose Delta aggregation temporality for Counter, Asynchronous Counter and Histogram instrument kinds, choose Cumulative aggregation for UpDownCounter and Asynchronous UpDownCounter instrument kinds.
+* `lowmemory`: This configuration uses Delta aggregation temporality for Synchronous Counter and Histogram and uses Cumulative aggregation temporality for Asynchronous Counter, UpDownCounter and Asynchronous UpDownCounter instrument kinds.

+The "lowmemory" choice is so-named because the SDK can under certain conditions use less memory in this configuration than the others.
+Comparatively, the "cumulative" choice forces the SDK to maintain a delta-to-cumulative conversion for Synchronous Counter and Histogram instruments, while the "delta" choice forces the SDK to maintain a cumulative-to-delta conversion for Asynchronous Counter instruments.

 The recognized (case-insensitive) values for `OTEL_EXPORTER_OTLP_METRICS_DEFAULT_HISTOGRAM_AGGREGATION` are: